codylewis/codylewis-net/content/posts/2019/03/staying-healthy-with-the-active-pseudo-class.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-The order matters due to the cascading nature of CSS, if `:link` was after `:visited` then you'd never see the purple color of a `:visited` link.
+The order matters due to the cascading nature of CSS.
+If the `:link` selector was after the `:visited` selector then you'd never see the purple color of a visited link.

 One item I learned while writing this is the difference between `a` and `a:link` as CSS selectors.
-MDN made an excellent CodePen to illustate this.[^1]
+MDN made an excellent CodePen to illustrate this.[^1]

 <p class="codepen" data-height="265" data-theme-id="0" data-default-tab="html,result" data-user="outliercody" data-slug-hash="XGXxxb" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid black; margin: 1em 0; padding: 1em;" data-pen-title="Examples">
   <span>See the Pen <a href="https://codepen.io/outliercody/pen/XGXxxb/">